Thomas Adamandopoulos: Biography and career

-Adamandopoulos was scheduled to fight Alexander Arutyunyan at Supremacy II: Triumph in Stockholm, Sweden on February 23, 2013.
+Adamandopoulos was scheduled to fight Alexander Arutyunyan at Supremacy II: Triumph in Stockholm, Sweden on 23 February 2013.

-He attempted to make the first defence of his Krush title against Hideaki Yamazaki at Krush.27 in Tokyo, Japan on March 20, 2013 but was dropped with a spinning back fist in round two and lost by unanimous decision.
+He attempted to make the first defence of his Krush title against Hideaki Yamazaki at Krush.27 in Tokyo, Japan on 20 March 2013 but was dropped with a spinning back fist in round two and lost by unanimous decision.

-Adamandopoulos was knocked out by Modibo Diarra at La Nuit De Gladiateur in Marseille on June 28, 2013.
+Adamandopoulos was knocked out by Modibo Diarra at La Nuit De Gladiateur in Marseille on 28 June 2013.

-He beat Xavier Bastard on points in La 20ème Nuit des Champions -62 kg/136 lb tournament reserve match in Marseille, France on November 23, 2013.
+He beat Xavier Bastard on points in La 20ème Nuit des Champions -62 kg/136 lb tournament reserve match in Marseille, France on 23 November 2013.

-Also, he is very known in France due to his participation to Les Anges on NRJ12.
-He also played in one episode of the French series Plus belle la vie in 2007 (France 3).
+He is well known in France due to his participation in Les Anges on NRJ12.
+He also appeared in one episode of the French series Plus belle la vie in 2007 (France 3).